With 2017 fading in our rearview mirror, you may be asking yourself what needs to change to improve your marketing efforts in 2018.

 Tip No. 9 – Develop two or three new referral sources.

 Again, you may know this already, but have you taken stock recently of your existing strategic partners and how they did for you this year?
+Whether it be via an internal referral program, or looking at external sources, it is worth your time keeping on top of this.
 Just because you like someone and they referred you business in 2016, doesn’t mean she is on board with you for next year.
 Take 30 minutes and review your referral sources to determine where your business came from this year.
 Who was hot?
 Who was not?

 If a few of your best and brightest have let you down, there are two simple options.
 First, reconnect and work together to get things back on track.
 Or, drop her like a sack of potatoes and find someone new to refer and get referrals from.
 By adding or replacing two or three referrals partners in 2018, you will have better success in your BD efforts.